 The history of the New Forest

 The New Forest has a long and proud history that dates back almost one thousand years.
+Humans have been living within, changing the shape and sustaining the Forest since the Bronze Age, and continue to do so.

 In 1079 William the Conqueror took ownership of the area as his own hunting forest.
 He also enforced a forest law, preventing local communities from using the forest to graze their livestock, hunt and forage for food or even erect fences, as these activities would interfere with William’s hunting pursuits.